mssalvo/JDataPaging/translate/en/doc.md

 Note:
-if you use the method.jmsEvent('..', fn) `jmsEvent` there is no need to set the autoStart property to false and therefore it is not necessary to recall the start method  `start` for paging creation
+if you use the method.jmsEvent('..', fn) `jmsEvent` there is no need to set the autoStart property to false and therefore it is not necessary to recall the start method  `play` for paging creation